mitmath/computational-thinking/website/index.md

 ~~~

+## Stay updated on Twitter

+We will be using Twitter to put out class updates and other relevant course content.
+You can find us [on Twitter @MITCompThinking](https://mobile.twitter.com/MITCompThinking).

 ## How to cite

 If you use or are inspired by any material, would you be so kind to prominently display